technomancy/bussard/spoilers/characters.md

 Home of humanity, but regressed from its height.
 Suffered from having portal delayed due to accident.
-Sol is ancient, and still hosts the majority of humankind, who have never left Earth.
-Many see it as backwards or quaint.
+Sol is ancient, and still hosts the majority of humankind, many of whom have never left Earth.
+Many living elsewhere see it as backwards or quaint.

 * Earth
 * Mars